Galaxy Quenching from Cosmic Web Detachment: Discussion

 One aspect of CWD worth exploring is its relation with the different elements of the cosmic web.
-In particular galaxies in voids and walls, given their relatively dynamically young environment, could still be connected to their web of primordial filaments and thus be star forming \citep{Ceccarelli08,Liu15,Moorman16}.
-The super-Hubble expansion in such environments (see Sec. \ref{sec:detachment_events}) acts like a regulator for gas accretion resulting in a slow and steady star formation \citep{Aragon11,Ricciardelli14,Das15}.
+In particular galaxies in voids and walls, given their dynamically young environment, could still be connected to their web of primordial filaments and thus be star forming \citep{Ceccarelli08,Liu15,Moorman16}.
+The super-Hubble expansion in such environments \citep{Aragon11} can act as a regulator for gas accretion resulting in a slow and steady star formation \citep{Ricciardelli14,Das15}.
 Present-time voids, and to a lesser extent walls, are ideal environments to search for primordial filaments.
 Recent deep observations have already found examples of thin filaments connected to void galaxies \citep{Kreckel12,Beygu13,Alpaslan14}.